HL7/davinci-vbpr/input/pagecontent/guidance.md

 The actors involved in exchanging value-based performance reports are Clients and Servers.
 * **Clients** are the actors requesting value-based performance reports.
 * **Servers** are the actors receiving the request for retrieving the value-based performance reports.
-In the scenario where Payer sends the value-based performance reports to Provider, the Payer acts as the Server and the Provider acts as the Client.
+In the scenario where the Payer sends the value-based performance reports to the Provider, the Payer acts as the Server and the Provider acts as the Client.

 ### Resources

-There are three profiles specified in this vresion of the implementation guide:
+There are three profiles specified in this version of the implementation guide:
 * The Value-Based Performance MeasureReport is the main resource that represents a value-based performance report, which could include data on metrics including financial, utilization,  quality, etc.
 * The Value-Based Performance MeasureReport `evaluatedResource` references the VBP Quality MeasureReport profile.
 This profile derives from the DEQM Summary MeasureReport and provides additional capability to support the need for exchanging quality measure data relevant for value-based performance reporting.
 * Relevant value-based contract level information is represented using the Value-Based Performance Measure.